EmbedJournal/embedjournal/_posts/2015-12-06-external-event-counter-seven-segment-displays.md

 In the main function, the controller first checks if there is a counter overflow condition.
 If there is overflow, it will reset it back to 0.
 After this it tests the state of the input switch.
 If the switch is pressed, it increments the counter.
 After this, it send the value of the counter to the seg_wrt() function to write the data to the display.

-Here a program to implement the above logic in embedded C.
+Here is a program to implement the above logic in embedded C.

 {% highlight c %}
 #include <xc.h>